Hope you are staying safe and washing your hands. (Remember those handwashing memes? Ha ha ha.)

 Add a time-limit: The characters have to do whatever by the next full moon or something terrible happens.

-Secrecy: The players have to complete the quest without raising undo attention.
+Secrecy: The players have to complete the quest without raising undue attention.
 Maybe it’s because there’s a political issue.
 Maybe they don’t want to raise the alarm.
 Oh, one of the players is a klutsy barbarian?
 Even better.

 A race: Other NPC’s (Non-Player Characters) are racing to get to wherever your players are headed and they are playing dirty: setting traps, spreading lies, etc.